asticode/go-astilectron/readme.md

 Thanks to `go-astilectron` build cross platform GUI apps with GO and HTML/JS/CSS.
 It is the official GO bindings of [astilectron](https://github.com/asticode/astilectron) and is powered by [Electron](https://github.com/electron/electron).

+# Real-life examples

+Here's a list of awesome projects using `go-astilectron` (if you're using `go-astilectron` and want your project to be listed here please submit a PR):

+- [go-astivid](https://github.com/asticode/go-astivid) Video tools written in GO

 # Quick start

 WARNING: the code below doesn't handle errors for readibility purposes.
 However you SHOULD!